Repton (1983 video game): Reception

 Softline in 1983 called Repton "the latest in ultra-fast action arcade games", praising its "faultless animation".
-Video reviewed the Apple II version of the game in its "Arcade Alley" column where it was described as "pure excitement from start to finish–an involving and satisfying battle game loaded with extra features to enhance gaming pleasure."
+Video reviewed the Apple II version of the game in its "Arcade Alley" column where it was described as "pure excitement from start to finish", noting that extra features enhance gaming experience.
 Reviewers praised the game's "finely detailed graphics" and noted that "action is [its] hallmark".
 Ahoy! in 1984 gave Repton grades of B for graphics and C+ for gameplay.
 The magazine stated that the game "offered nothing new", and to only buy it if looking for "a definitive Defender-like shoot-em-up".
 Jerry Pournelle wrote in BYTE that despite disliking the Apple version of Repton, "I find myself wasting more time than I should on the Atari version".
 The Commodore 64 Home Companion stated that the game had "excellent visuals".
 Repton received a Certificate of Merit in the "1984 Computer Game of the Year" category at the 5th annual Arkie Awards.